 -

-The managed service style isn't great for teams that want full, hands-on control over their AI and workflows.
+The managed service style might offer less direct control for teams that want to be hands-on with their AI workflows.

 -

-Getting started is more involved than with a fully self-serve platform.
+The implementation process is more involved than a simple self-serve platform.

 This video explains how you can fully automate your customer service with an AI tool that handles all customer messages.